AriPal/articles/Readme.md

 > If you are interested and want to try some endpoints MS Graph offers, check out [Microsoft Grap Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer/preview).

 ### Outcome
-The end-goal of this article is to generate an Excel file and store it on user's OneDrive, for this to happen we must follow these steps:
+The outcome of this article is to generate an Excel file and store it on user's OneDrive, for this to happen we must follow these steps:

 **Step 1** - Authenticate user
 **Step 2** - Ged access token